FILESTREAM (SQL Server)

 A new intrinsic function, GET_FILESTREAM_TRANSACTION_CONTEXT(), provides the token that represents the current transaction that the session is associated with.
 The transaction must have been started and not yet aborted or committed.
 By obtaining a token, the application binds the FILESTREAM file system streaming operations with a started transaction.
 The function returns NULL in case of no explicitly started transaction.

 All file handles must be closed before the transaction commits or aborts.
-If a handle is left open beyond the transaction scope, additional reads against the handle will cause a failure; additional writes against the handle will succeed, but the actual data won't be written to disk.
+If a handle is left open beyond the transaction scope, additional reads against the handle cause a failure; additional writes against the handle succeed, but the actual data isn't be written to disk.
 Similarly, if the database or instance of the Database Engine shuts down, all open handles are invalidated.

 With FILESTREAM, upon transaction commit, the Database Engine ensures transaction durability for FILESTREAM BLOB data that is modified from the file system streaming access.

-The file system access open operations do not wait for any locks.
+The file system access open operations don't wait for any locks.
 Instead, the open operations fail immediately if they can't access the data because of transaction isolation.
-The streaming API calls fail with ERROR_SHARING_VIOLATION if the open operation cannot continue because of isolation violation.
+The streaming API calls fail with ERROR_SHARING_VIOLATION if the open operation can't continue because of isolation violation.

 To allow for partial updates to be made, the application can issue a device FS control (FSCTL_SQL_FILESTREAM_FETCH_OLD_CONTENT) to fetch the old content into the file that the opened handle references.
-This will trigger a server-side old content copy.
-For better application performance and to avoid running into potential time-outs when you are working with very large files, we recommend that you use asynchronous I/O.
+This triggers a server-side old content copy.
+For better application performance and to avoid running into potential time-outs when you work with very large files, we recommend that you use asynchronous I/O.